Robust Online Learning over Networks: Introduction

 \subsection{Outline}

-Section~\ref{sec:notation} provides the notation used throughout the paper and useful preliminaries on graph theory and operator theory.
-In Section~\ref{sec:algorithm} we first formalize the problem of distributed learning and state our main working assumptions, then we describe the proposed $\text{DOT-ADMM}$ Algorithm and discuss its convergence properties.
+Section~\ref{sec:notation} provides the notation used throughout the paper, gives useful preliminaries on graph theory and operator theory, and formalizes the online optimization problem of interest together with some technical working assumptions.
+In Section~\ref{sec:algorithm} we formalize the technical challenges usually faced when solving online learning problems, and we present $\text{DOT-ADMM}$ as a suitable protocol to be implemented in networks to solve these problems in a distributed manner while facing all the challenges.
 Section~\ref{sec:convergence} is devoted to the proof of the convergence result anticipated in Section~\ref{sec:algorithm}, which relies on a novel foundational result on stochastic operators that are metric subregular.
 Section~\ref{sec:distributed-application} outlines how the proposed algorithm can be applied to different learning problems, with a focus on linear and logistic regression problems.
 In Section~\ref{sec:numerical} several numerical results are carried out, and Section~\ref{sec:conclusion} gives some concluding remarks.